felixlinker/diem-requirements/draft-linker-diem-requirements.md

 - Emblems under IHL

-#### Accountability
+### Accountability

-Emblem issuance and authorization of issuers MUST be attributable to issuers and authorizing parties.
+Emblem issuance and authorization of issuers (where applicable) MUST be attributable to issuers and authorizing parties.
 Authorizing parties and emblem issuers MUST NOT be able to repudiate that they issued an emblem or authorization.

 Use cases that have this requirement: